hapax/hapax.github.io/assets/chuzenji.md

 tramp upstairs and deposit my backpack and pretzels.
 As I am leaving, a toddler appears all by himself on the counter, and smiling hugely, hands me a set of random keys.
-The woman dashes out from another room to retrieve both toddler and keys, apologising profusely.
-She does not, I notice, entirely suppress a smile of her own.
+The woman materialises out of the gloom to retrieve toddler and keys, muttering apologies, but not without suppressing a smile of her own.
-Disorder is the condition for life as well as death.
+Disorder is also the condition for life.

 I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
 There is more to it than the island of